hardwario/bc-website/content/doc/hardware/about-power-module.en.md

 ---
-title: Popis k Power Module
+title: About Power Module
 ---
 {{< hardware_intro "Power Module" power-module >}}
-Modul určený k napájení BigClown nodů za použití jeho integrovaného LDO regulátoru generujícího výstupní napětí 3.3 V ze vstupního napětí 5V.
-K Power modulu můžete připojit 5V DC adaptér skrze standardní 2.1 mm jack konektor.

-Další funkcí modulu je vysokoproudové relé (230V AC / 16A).

-K modulu si rovněž můžete přes svorkovnici přímo připojit programovatelné RGB(W) LED pásky s 5V rozhraním (logika překladu napětí je implementována), což je ideální pro řízení WS2812B kompatibilních LEDek.

-U Power modulu jsme rovněž na vstupu jack konektoru implementovali chytrou ochranu před přepětím, podpětím a obrácenou polaritou.
-Tímto je garantováno, že vstupní napětí bude vždy ve správných mezích.

-Modul je osazen dvěmi extra 5 pinovými zásuvkami sloužícími pro připojení dalších BigClown tagů (I2C periferií v BigClown formátu).
+This module allows to connect 5 V DC wall adapter via a standard 2.1 mm power jack socket.
+With this module a BigClown node can be powered using its integrated LDO which generates 3.3 V output from a 5 V input.

+Another feature is a high-current relay (230 V AC / 16 A).
+Moreover you can directly connect (via a 3-terminal block) a programmable RGB(W) LED strip with 5V interface (voltage translation logic is implemented) which is great for driving WS2812B-compatible LEDs.

+Reliability is as important for us as it is for you.
+That’s why we have implemented smart overvoltage, undervoltage and reverse polarity protection on the power jack input to guarantee the input voltage range to always stay within the proper limits.

+Last but not least feature of this module are two extra 5-pin sockets allowing to connect a BigClown tags (I2C peripheral in a common form factor).
 {{< /hardware_intro >}}

-## Vlastnosti
+## Features

-  * Vstup pro 5 V DC adaptér (2.1mm jack) (viz poznámka 1)
+  * 5 V DC adapter input (2.1mm jack) (1)
-  * Rozsah vstupního napětí od 4.2 V do 5.8 V
+  * Input voltage range from 4.2 V to 5.8 V
-  * Výstup vysokoproudového relé (230 V AC / 16 A)
+  * High-current relay output (230 V AC / 16 A)
-  * Integrovaný LDO regulátor s výstupním napětím 3.3 V
+  * Integrated LDO with 3.3 V output voltage
-  * Adresovatelný výstup pro RGB(W) LED pásky (viz poznámky 1 a 2)
+  * Addressable RGB(W) LED strip output (1) (2)
-  * 2x zásuvka pro BigClown tagy
+  * 2x position for BigClown tag
-  * Ochrana před přepětím, podpětím a obrácenou polaritou
-  * 3-pinový konektor pro releový výstup
-  * 3-pinový konektor pro LED pásek
+  * Overvoltage, undervoltage and reverse polarity protection
+  * Pluggable 3-pin terminal block for relay output
+  * Pluggable 3-pin terminal block for LED strip
-  * Rozsah provozních teplot: -20 až 70 °C
+  * Operating temperature range: -20 to 70 °C
-  * Rozměry: 88 x 55 mm
+  * Mechanical dimensions: 88 x 55 mm
-  * 10letá záruka
+  * 10-year warranty

-### Poznámky:
-  1. Maximální povolený proud je 6 A
-  * K řízení adresovatelných LED pásků je potřeba Core Module
+## Notes
+(1) Maximum allowed is 6 A (2) Core Module is required to drive an addressable LED strip

 {{< hardware "Power Module" >}}